 The song builds to a crescendo as Beauford’s drums and Coffin’s saxophone control the beat, “Take these chances.
 Place them in a box until a quieter time lights down you up and die.”

 The highlight and the closing of the first set was the inimitable “Two Step,” which has always sounded incredible live with its mystical intro.
 Before even going into the intro Dave went into a short guitar and lyrical improv in a similar key singing in a low voice, where it was difficult to decipher his words.
-Finally this sequence reached a peak and Dave had visible tears in his eyes.
+Finally, this sequence reached a peak and Dave had visible tears in his eyes.
 He even began weeping a second into the mic, before screaming between fits of tears, “Let me the fuck out.
 Let me the motherfucker out.”
 The intensity experienced in the crowd was at a culminating point.
 Nobody really knew what Dave meant or what he was talking about.
 But maybe deep down we all knew he was speaking to those inner demons that constantly haunt and torment his soul, and at the same time spur him to create some of the most beautiful music.
 “Two Step” is a prime example.
 “Two Step” was driven by Dave’s fabulous guitar picking and built up to the chorus where Matthews sang with a similar pathos to earlier in the night during “Tripping Billies,” “Celebrate we will, for life is short but sweet for certain.
 Climb on two by two to.
 Be sure these days continue.
 Things we can not change.”

-The encores began with a Bob Dylan’s song which is possibly one of the most famous songs to cover by numerous bands over the years from The Jimi Hendrix Experience to Dave Mason.
+The encores began with a Dylan song which is possibly one of the most famous songs to cover by numerous bands over the years from The Jimi Hendrix Experience to Dave Mason.
 Matthews has often closed his sets with “All Along the Watchtower.”
 Robert Randolph came out from backstage with his classic pedal steel guitar to aid the band.
 “All Along the Watchtower” starts out annoyingly slow until the line “Let us not start off falsely now the hour is getting late.”
 From there Dave bursts into a satanic voice howling into the night “yeah, yeah, yeah.”
 Tim Reynolds lit up his best guitar solo of the night playing harshly back and forth and really putting on a show.
 Several times during his performance that night he reminded me of Eric Clapton by the way he stood there with the guitar towards the back of the stage when he was in full control of the song and the solo, a typical Clapton move back in his peak days.
 DMB went into “Stairway to Heaven” in the middle of “Watchtower,” and the soloing of Reynolds sounded immaculately like Jimmy Page: unfortunately Dave’s voice was a far cry from Robert Plant’s.
-Still it was cool to see DMB do their own interpretation of “Stairway” and then revert back into “All Along The Watchtower,” driving the crowd into frenzy near the front of the stage.
+Still, it was cool to see DMB do their own interpretation of “Stairway” and then revert back into “All Along The Watchtower,” driving the crowd into a frenzy near the front of the stage.

 Dave Matthews Band went into one final cover to close the night, Sly & The Family Stone’s “Thank You Falettinme Be Mice Elf Agin.”
 The song was a terrible way to end the night!
-Dave barely even picked up a guitar and was dancing around the stage in clown like fashion half the time, letting the crowd and Robert Randolph sing most of the lyrics.
+Dave barely even picked up a guitar and was dancing around the stage in clown-like fashion half the time, letting the crowd and Robert Randolph sing most of the lyrics.

 All in all, though it was one of the best Dave Matthews Band concerts I had ever attended proving why they belonged at the top of Day 2’s billing.
 Dave could have done something more creative with the final encore, especially with Robert Randolph joining in, but I was glad Tim Reynolds was on electric guitar, as I have mainly seen him on acoustic in the past.
 It had been a mistake earlier in the set for Dave to bring onstage two members of The Black Eyed Peas, especially Fergie, who tried to get the crowd to chant “San Francisco” along with her.
 The crowd practically booed her off the stage.
-She was obviously bummed, but deserved such disgrace for trying to share the same stage as Dave Matthews.
+She was obviously bummed but deserved such disgrace for trying to share the same stage as Dave Matthews.

 Sunday, Day 3 of the festival was looming on the horizon, and even though I despised the headliners Tenacious D, I was excited by the prospect of Ween, Modest Mouse, Calexico, and Robert Randolph and The Family Band.